According to Peter Drucker, What is the Only Purpose of Business? – Building Remarkable Enterprises

 Drucker’s maxim intersects harmoniously with Jim Collins’ concept of disciplined thought.

-This prepared mind doesn't forecast the future; it thrives in its unpredictability.
+This prepared mind doesn’t forecast the future; it thrives in its unpredictability.
+It also emphasizes the importance of focusing on core competencies, ensuring that companies do not overextend themselves beyond their specific areas of expertise.

 It’s not a crystal ball but a toolkit equipped with the essentials for navigating the uncharted waters of entrepreneurship.